Ah, October in Texas. Fall is finally here, the summer heat is beginning to fade, and birds are on the move.

 Bring a scope with you if possible, otherwise identifying many of the shorebird species will be challenging.

 There’s usually at least one rarity that shows up here each October, be it a Red-necked Phalarope, Surf Scoter, Horned Grebe, or something else.

-If you’re in the San Antonio area and plan of visiting Mitchell Lake, there’s a full birding guide to this location on my Mitchell Lake page.
-Be sure to check it out before visiting.
+If you’re in the San Antonio area and plan of visiting Mitchell Lake, there’s a full birding guide to this location on the Mitchell Lake page.

 Hornsby Bend Bird Observatory

 Hornsby Bend is a water treatment plant located along the Colorado River, not too far from downtown Austin.

 The Colorado River acts as a travel path/funnel for migrants, making this an excellent hotspot of bird activity year-round.

 The main attraction here is the water holding ponds, which attract shorebirds, waders, and ducks.
 There are also woodland trails along the river, and open grassy fields at the front of the property.
 This diversity in habitat makes for great birding.